makauj/RSA-Factoring-Challenge/notes.md

 - **Time Efficiency**: The trial division method is effective for smaller numbers but may become slow for larger inputs.
 If necessary, consider implementing more sophisticated methods.
 - **Error Handling**: Make sure to include error handling for file operations, such as handling non-existent files.

-This program should meet the requirements you outlined, and you can push it to your repository once complete.
-Let me know if you have any questions or need further assistance!